mika0x56/bot/README.md

 # Bot

-Simple test app for using Microsofot Bot Network
+Simple test app for using Microsoft Bot Network